China's First Emperor and the Terracotta Warriors in numbers

 1974

 Shaped like a pyramid and clearly visible above ground on the outskirts of China's ancient capital Xi'an, the tomb mound of China's First Emperor has been well-known for more than 2,000 years.
 Almost everything we think we know about it comes from the historian Sima Qian, writing a century later in the early Han Dynasty.
-Curiously though, his writings contain no mention of the vast terracotta army guarding the Emperor's tomb and so their chance discovery on 29 March 1974 surprised the world.13 years
+Curiously though, his writings contain no mention of the vast terracotta army guarding the Emperor's tomb and so their chance discovery on 29 March 1974 surprised the world.

 The future First Emperor - then a prince named Ying Zheng - was just 13 years old when he became King of the Qin state in 246 BC.
 Remarkably, in just over a decade he overpowered the six remaining independent kingdoms of the Late Warring States Period (the Han, Zhao, Wei, Chu, Yan and Qi), declaring himself Qin Shi Huang, First Emperor of China, in 221 BC.
 According to Sima Qian, construction of the Emperor's mausoleum began soon after he ascended the throne as King of Qin, whilst modern archaeological surveys suggest the scale and complexity of the site grew considerably when he became First Emperor.